wllfaria/writings/implementing-syntax-highlighting.md

 Let's not worry too much about the styles for now, we will get back to them once we start implementing Syntax highlighting.
 We are almost ready to render something to the screen, all we need to implement now is a function to render the contents of our `Viewport`'s buffer and some glue code that will read a file, and use our structures to display the contents of that file to the terminal.

-Still on our Viewport, lets create a function to go over every cell in the buffer, and queue a print to the stdout on that cell respective location, this is really simple with the help of crossterm.
+Still on our Viewport, let's create a function to go over every cell in the buffer, and queue a print to the stdout on that cell's respective location, this is really simple with the help of crossterm.

 ```rust
 pub fn render(&self) {